Solo female travel advice = happiness.

 At the bustling and anxiety-inducing street market, we saw some somewhat dubious cures for everything from the common cold to cancer.
 Step right up:

 While some tours allow for more inland adventures, ours sent us eastward to Suriname via a short plane ride to Paramaribo and then almost immediately further east to French Guyana in a long, narrow covered boat called a pirogue.
-We kept Suriname for the end of the trip, but French Guyana was not accessible directly from British Guyana, so we had to go through there anyway.
+We kept Suriname for the end of the trip, but French Guyana was not accessible directly from British Guyana, so we had to go through Suriname anyway.

 Pirogue views as seen from the covered part.